 Depending on where you live, however, the amount of sunscreen you use or how much time you spend outdoors, achieving this recommendation isn’t always possible, particularly for older adults.

 This makes getting vitamin D through supplements or food important.
-Here are five of the best sources of vitamin D to include in your diet.
+Here are five of the best vitamin D foods to include in your diet.

-The American Heart Association recommends eating fish (primarily fatty fish) at least twice a week — and for good reasons.
+The American Heart Association recommends eating fish (primarily fatty fish) at least twice per week — and for good reasons.

 Eggs are commonly vilified for their high cholesterol content.

 Consuming cholesterol through the diet was historically thought to raise cholesterol levels in the blood and increase the risk for heart disease.

 Current research, however, suggests no such link between dietary cholesterol and cholesterol levels in healthy people (3).

 Aside from containing a fair amount of vitamin D, whole eggs are packed with vitamins, minerals, and healthy fats.

 Mushrooms add a unique flavor to nearly any dish including pastas, salads, or sauces.

 Adding mushrooms to your favorite dish is also an easy way to increase your vitamin D intake.